MarinerLHS/QA_Junior_projects/Multiplex_App_Testing/Test-Cases/TC_5_Choose_a_cinema_theater.md

 - The application displays all available sessions for the selected cinema.
 - The interface is clear and understandable.
-- Available films are displayed with dates, times, and cinema hall types.
+- Choosen films are displayed with dates, times, and cinema hall types in a pre-selcted cinema theater

 ## Actual Result: